mgechev/blog.mgechev.com/_drafts/build-learn-your-own-light-lightweight-angularjs.markdown

 This method iterates over all attributes of `el`, once it finds an attribute, which is already registered as directive it pushes its name and value in the result list.

 Alright!
 We're done with the `DOMCompiler`.
-Lets go to our last component:
+Lets go to our last major component:

 ### Scope

 This might be the trickiest part of the implementation because of the dirty checking functionality.
 In AngularJS we have the so called `$digest` loop.
-Basically the whole data-binding mechanism happens because of watched expressions, which the `$digest` loop evaluates.
+Basically the whole data-binding mechanism happens because of watched expressions, which are getting evaluated in the `$digest` loop.
 Once this loop is called it runs over all the watched expressions and checks whether the last value we have for the expression differs from the current result of the expression's evaluation.
-If AngularJS finds that they are not equal, it invokes all the watchers associated to the given expression.
-A watcher could be a function, which receives the new value of the expression and sets it as `innerHTML` of given element for example (what `ng-bind` does).
+If AngularJS finds that they are not equal, it invokes the watcher associated with the given expression.
+An example for a watcher is a function, which receives the new value of the expression and sets it as `innerHTML` of given element for example (a simplified version of what `ng-bind` does).

 The scope in our implementation has the following methods:

 - `$watch(expr, fn)` - watches the expression `expr`.
-Once we detect change in the `expr` value we invoke `fn` with the new value.
+Once we detect change in the `expr` value we invoke `fn` (the watcher) with the new value.
 - `$destroy()` - removes the current scope.
 - `$eval(expr)` - evaluates the expression `expr` in the context of the current scope.
 - `$new()` - creates a new scope, which prototypically inherits from the target of the call.